Page 11 of 15

 There’s something comforting about meeting people who are doing exactly what they’re supposed to be doing.
 It’s even better when they’ve taken over the family farm; better for the land, the crops, the animals- and better for us lucky people who get to eat the food they raise.

-Butch and Kris Cardinal of All Good Organics have worked hard to find their groove and they’ve really hit their stride after figuring out their unique niches.
+Butch and Hunter Cardinal of All Good Organics have worked hard to find their groove and they’ve really hit their stride after figuring out their unique niches.

-Butch is a 5th generation farmer – OF THE SAME LAND.
-His family has been farming their slice of heaven at 6657 Centerville Road in Hugo since 1866.
+Butch is a 5th generation farmer – OF THE SAME LAND making his son, Hunter, the 6th generation!
+This family has been farming their slice of heaven at 6657 Centerville Road in Hugo since 1866.
 The way they have farmed has swung the pendulum over their 152 years of land stewardship.
 “Everything was organic back when my dad was born- but then, by the 40’s chemical fertilizers and pesticides showed up.
 And these guys were of the mind that if a little is good, more is better.
 When my dad came home from WW2 it was all about the chemicals; they meant less weeding,” but it took over 50 years for most farmers to figure out that the chemicals had some major downsides.

 Butch knew what we could grow as a conventional grower with the pesticides and herbicides, but he’s worked with them and didn’t want them around-.
 “I mean, just read the labels and directions on some of them, if I need to put on full suits and respirators to apply, I don’t want that stuff sticking around in my soil or my food.”